Liberty Hall Museum

 If so, Elizabeth's historical city walking tours can help give them a brand new perspective.
 With smartphone-enabled audio accompanying historical streets and architecture that span over 350 years, even the biggest history detractors will love learning about Elizabeth's rich past.

-Elizabeth At the Crossroads Walking Tour is a self-guided tour through midtown Elizabeth.
+Elizabeth's Historic Walking Tour is a self-guided tour through midtown Elizabeth.
 Stretching 3.5 miles, the walking tour exposes visitors to the city's rich history, starting with the initial land tract sale from the Indians of Staten Island in 1664, and culminating with Elizabeth becoming a transportation hub through railway, highway, and steamboat shipping.